nagasaravanankce/Disaster-Management-Application-in-Figma/README.md

 # Disaster-Management-Application-in-Figma
+This project demonstrates my skills in creating intuitive, user-centric designs with a focus on accessibility and functionality.
+I believe in leveraging technology to make meaningful contributions to society, and this project is a step in that direction.

 This repository contains the Figma design files for a comprehensive Disaster Management Application that aims to assist users during emergencies and disasters.
 It is a multi-functional, user-centric solution designed to enhance disaster response, preparedness, and recovery.